 Postdoctoral Research Fellowship

-The Centre for Complex Systems in Transition (CST) offers postdoctoral fellowships to recent PhD graduates in inter- and transdisciplinary research.
+The Centre for Sustainability Transitions (CST) offers postdoctoral fellowships to recent PhD graduates in inter- and transdisciplinary research.
 A Postdoctoral Research Fellowship provides an opportunity for experiential research, providing a pathway for further academic and professional development.

 Research at the CST is largely conducted in collaborative inter- and transdisciplinary teams that draw in expertise from different disciplines as well as from policy, practice and local stakeholders.
 Students are usually part of the larger project teams which provides additional opportunities for learning and research support.
 This forms part of a strategy to grow and sustain an environment that supports a vibrant research culture.